Cafes and Restaurants in Bishop’s Stortford

 Their cream tea with scones served with clotted cream and jam are delicious but my favourite is the Halloumi, Chicken, Chilli Jam and rocket bagel.
 The Salt Beef sandwich is another delicious option.

-East London Girl: Restaurants in Bishop’s Stortford
+East London Girl: Cafes and Restaurants in Bishop’s Stortford